grsouth/startup/README.md

 Refactored the static HTML into a Vite/React project structure, with `index.html` in the root and all other assets in `src`.
 Converted the static HTML files into React components in `src/about`, `src/dashboard`, and `src/login`.
 Refactored the old single-file css into modular stylesheets.
 Added routing with React Router in `src/App.jsx` and a shared `SiteHeader` component.
 Changed the deployment script.

 At this point it's still static, but the bones are there.
 It's bundled up with vite, uses a react router, and the html and css have been ported over to react components.

+## React Part 2

+We rebuilt the dashboard to run entirely on React and added interactive JavaScript for all the widgets.
+Quick links now run through a React component that lets you edit, add, and delete links.
+The weather card auto-detects a location, fetches mocked data, and shows a refresh button.
+The todo list, notebook, and calendar all manage state with useState/useEffect, saving data locally and providing updates